mantidproject/mantid/docs/source/release/v4.0.0/indirect_inelastic.rst

 - The :ref:`HallRoss <func-Hall-Ross>` fit function was updated to have :math:`\hbar` in its formula.
 The :ref:`TeixeiraWater <func-TeixeiraWater>` and :ref:`ChudleyElliot <func-ChudleyElliot>` fit functions now have a functionDeriv1D method.
+- A bug causing the output *_Results* workspace from a single fit to have an incorrect name has been fixed.

 Data Corrections Interface